 Men Who Have Sex with Men

-Manuscript Identifying a Sample of HIV-Positive Beneficiaries From Medicaid Claims Data and Estimating Their Treatment Costs January 5, 2017 We sought to identify people living with HIV/AIDS from Medicare and Medicaid claims data to estimate Medicaid costs for treating HIV/AIDS in California.
-We also examined how alternate methods of identifying the relevant sample affect estimates […]
+We sought to identify people living with HIV/AIDS from Medicare and Medicaid claims data to estimate Medicaid costs for treating HIV/AIDS in California.
+We also examined how alternate methods of identifying the relevant sample affect estimates of per capita costs.
+We analyzed data on Californians enrolled in Medicaid with an HIV/AIDS diagnosis reported in 2007 […]

 Read More